 Join the granny squares with a tapestry needle

 There are several ways to join granny squares.
 You can even join them as you go.
 In fact, if you look up online, you will find many tutorials.
 Feel free to use the one you feel most comfortable with.
 I used this hand sewing method with the whip stitch.

-With this sewing method, you will work through the back loop only of the stitches in last round of the granny squares.
-I chose this method because I am using bulky yarn, it makes the seam less heavy, not so bulky.
+Basically, you will whip stitch through the back loop only of the stitches in last round of the granny squares.

 I wanted a simple edging, so I only made two rounds of sc.
 For the first round I used C2 and, for the other round, I used C3.
 But you can use one color only or even make a different edging if you prefer.